carlosvin/carlosvin.github.io/posts/pwa-lessons-learned-cra.en.md

 Another very useful and cool [Firestore] feature is that [it supports offline mode](https://firebase.google.com/docs/firestore/manage-data/enable-offline), so data can be saved and read even there is no Internet connection.

+Anonymous user + offline mode features will allow an application to work as offline first.

 So... what is this ["Offline first, not really"](#offline-first-not-really) issue about?
-First time the application is opened, [Firebase] needs to authenticate the user, to do so, user's device has to be connected to Internet, so **you have to consider following scenario** and be OK with it:
+Let me explain a tricky scenario.
+First time the application is opened, [Firebase] needs to authenticate the user, to do so, user's device has to be connected to Internet, so **you have to consider following scenario** and either be OK with it or deal with it:

 1. [PWA] is installed in your device.
 2. User is not authenticated.